The Economy of the Federation

 Scotty says that he is going to buy a boat ("Star Trek VI").

-Beverly Crusher buys a roll of cloth, and has her account on the Enterprise billed (TNG: "Encounter at Farpoint").
+Beverly Crusher buys a roll of cloth on a bazaar on Deneb IV, and has her account on the Enterprise billed (TNG: "Encounter at Farpoint").

 Four Starfleet starships rally at a planet called Dytallix B, which is said to be owned by the Dytallix Mining Corporation.
 Dytallix is apparently in Federation space (TNG: "Conspiracy").